alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 <a href="/static/torreys_climb2.jpg"><img src="/static/torreys_climb2.jpg" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>

-A couple hundred feet up, the weather took a drastic turn.
-It was the beginning of July, Colorado had just gone through a heat wave, and the last thing any of else expected to see was.. **snow**.
+A couple hundred feet up up Torrey's, the weather took a drastic turn.
+It was the beginning of July, Colorado had just gone through a heat wave, and the last thing any of us expected to see was.. **snow**.
 Yes, the soft fluffy stuff snowmen are built out of.

 To make matters worse, the ominous thunder clouds were moving in fast and there was the chance we were going to be stuck in a thunderstorm near the top of 14er.
 Not good.

 We made a group decision to go on and eventually reached the top at 1:20 pm.
 We had overcome the distance, elevation, and altitude.
 It's hard to describe the feeling of accomplishment, joy, and adrenaline that comes from standing at the highest point around you for miles.
 Maybe a picture *is* worth a thousand words :)